Kim Seon-ho: 2009–2016: Beginnings in theater

+In December 2013, Kim took the leading role in Park Jung-in's Words I Couldn't Say for 7 Years at the Daehakro Moonlight Theater, Seoul, later reprising this role in 2014 at venues in Ulsan, Daejeon, and Busan.
+In autumn 2014, he was triple-cast as Lee Kyung-min in season 10 of Alligator Theater Company's Rooftop House Cat after winning an audition against 200 candidates.
+Kim was recast for seasons 11 and 12.
+In 2015, he secured another lead role in the company's romantic comedy Purpose of Love.

-Later, Kim expanded his repertoire with darker roles in limited-run plays by Aligator Theater Company.
-In 2015, he auditioned for the role of Austin in the Korean revival of Sam Shepard's True West, directed by Oh Man-seok.
-He was triple-cast as Austin with Lee Hyun-wook and Moon Sung-il, alternately acting with Jeon Seok-ho, Kim Jun-won, and Lee Dae-il, who played Lee, Austin's older brother.
-According to Interpark, the play ranked first for theater ticket sales at the same time as ticket sales were opened.
-Also in 2015, he played Valentin in Korean revival of Manuel Puig's play Kiss of the Spider Woman at the Art One Theater, Seoul, directed by Moon Sam-hwa.
+Later that year, Kim continued his work with the Alligator Theater Company while transitioning to a darker repertoire, auditioning for Oh Man-seok's revival of Sam Shepard's True West.
+Kim shared the role of Austin alongside Lee Hyun-wook and Moon Sung-il, alternating performances opposite Jeon Seok-ho, Kim Jun-won, and Lee Dae-il, who shared the role of Austin's brother, Lee.
+The production ranked first in Interpark sales as soon as bookings opened.
+To close out the year, he took on the role of Valentin in the revival of Manuel Puig's Kiss of the Spider Woman, in which he performed from November through January 2016.

-In 2016, Kim auditioned for multiple roles in Theater Ganda's production of John Cariani's Almost, Maine, securing a spot despite a 200 to 1 competition rate and performed as part of second team starting in April.
-He also appeared in two back-to-back plays with Aligator Theater Company, reprising his role as Austin in Korean encore of Sam Shepard's play True West Return.
-Later that year, he appeared in the revival Patrick Marber's acclaimed play Closer, directed by Roh Deok, alongside Bae Seong-woo, Seo Hyun-woo, Kim So-jin, and Park So-dam.
-In November, he joined Park Dong-wook's Voice of Millennium, produced by Space to Create (Note: Space to Create is a theater company established by Ahn Hyuk-won and Jeon Seok-ho.) and directed by Park Seon-hee, which ran at Dongsoong Art Center.
-His rising prominence in Daehangno earned him the nickname "theater idol".
-In his year-end review, critic Huh Yun-seon acknowledged Kim as an actor with great potential, highlighting his explosive energy on stage.
+In 2016, Kim auditioned for Theater Ganda's production of John Cariani's Almost, Maine.
+Despite a 200-to-1 competition rate, he secured a place in the production and portrayed four different roles as part of the second cast, beginning his run in April.
+He followed this with two consecutive productions with Alligator Theater Company: first reprising the role of Austin in the Korean encore of Sam Shepard's play True West Return and subsequently performing in the revival of Patrick Marber's Closer.
+Directed by Roh Deok, the latter featured him alongside an ensemble including Bae Seong-woo, Seo Hyun-woo, Kim So-jin, and Park So-dam.
+In November, he joined the production of Park Dong-wook's Voice of Millennium.
+The play was produced by Space to Create (Note: Space to Create is a theater company established by Ahn Hyuk-won and Jeon Seok-ho.) and directed by Park Seon-hee.
+Kim's rising prominence in Daehakro during this period earned him the nickname "theater idol."
+In a year-end review, critic Huh Yun-seon recognized Kim as an actor with significant potential, highlighting his "explosive energy" on stage.